etjoy82/Recursive-Intelligence-Expansion/README.md

 ## Getting Started
 1. Download **bootstrap.txt** and **syntax.txt**.
-2. Add the text of both documents to your preferred AI chatbot in one or two queries (e.g., ChatGPT, Claude).
+2. Add the text of both documents to your preferred AI chatbot in one or two queries (e.g., ChatGPT, Claude, etc.).
 3. Follow the instructions in bootstrap.txt and syntax.txt to execute RIEM{}.

 ## License